 Maui shopping centers, malls, and outlet stores

 Here's a rundown of major shopping areas on the island of Maui.
 We focus on shopping centers, outlet malls, and other stores offering basic necessities, discounted goods, locally made products, and cultural entertainment.
 Our list begins in Kahului and then West Maui from Lāhainā to Kihei and Wailea.
-Queen Ka'ahumanu Center Queen Ka'ahumanu Center (QKC) is Maui’s largest shopping center and Kahului "town square" since 1972, featuring family entertainment and … [Read more...] about Maui shopping centers, malls, and outlet stores
+Queen Ka'ahumanu Center in Kahului Queen Ka'ahumanu Center (QKC) is Maui’s largest shopping center and Kahului "town square" since 1972, featuring family … [Read more...] about Maui shopping centers, malls, and outlet stores

 Aloha Festivals Oʻahu events and ʻOhana Festivals on neighbor islands